libardo/ModularMvc/README.md

 Modular.Mvc
 ==========

-A helper library which allows segmenting ASP.NET MVC controllers and views by feature rather than type
+A helper library which allows segmenting ASP.NET MVC controllers and views by feature rather than type.

+FAQ
+---

+__What does this mean, really?__

+*The short story is that rathern than:*
+<pre><code>
+/Controllers
+	/HomeController.cs
+	/UsersController.cs
+/Views
+	/Home
+		/Index.cshtml
+	/Users
+		/Index.cshtml
+</code></pre>

+*You can do this:*
+<pre><code>
+/Modules
+	/Home
+		/HomeController.cs
+		/Index.cshtml
+	/Users
+		/UsersController.cs
+		/Index.cshtml
+</code></pre>

+__Can I do my controller as usual?__

+Pretty much, yes.

+__How does it work?__

+It loops all over your controllers and registers custom routes and view engines to support this convention.

+__Does it register routes?__

+Yes, it registers routes for all the controllers below the specified modules path.
+The route urls follows the folder structure when the structure becomes deeper.

+__What happens if I move my controller?__

+Things will stop working like you expect unless you update the controller's namespace.

 Folder Structure
 ----------------